Metaform/connector-fabric-manager/docs/developer/architecture/provisioning/orchestrator.design.md

 ## Overview

-The `DeploymentOrchestrator` is responsible for executing and managing the deployment of resources to a target.
+The `Orchestrator` is responsible for executing and managing resource allocations.
 A _**resource**_ can be anything from a compute cluster to tenant configuration at the application layer.
-Since resources often depend on one another, a _**deployment**_ is defined as a collection of activities termed an _**orchestration**_.
-Each activity collection is executed as a sequence or in parallel.
+An _**orchestration**_ is composed of _**activities**_ that execute a unit of work.
+Since resources often depend on other resources, activities can be ordered.
+Otherwise, if a set of activities are not dependent on each other, they will be executed in parallel.

 Consider a tenant deployment that involves the creation of a Web DID using a domain supplied by the tenant owner.
 The deployment involves the following activities: